-EPT 275 Emergency Operations Center Management 3 0 3 Prerequisites: None Corequisites: None
+EPT 275 Emergency Operations Center Management 3 o 3

 This course provides students with the knowledge and skills to effectively manage and operate an EOC during crisis situations.
 Topics include properly locating and designing an EOC, staffing, training and briefing EOC personnel, and how to operate and EOC.
 Upon completion, students should be able to demonstrate how to set up and operate an effective emergency operations center.